suranimaria/contact-keeper/README.md

 # ContactKeeper

-ContactKeeper is a comprehensive contact management application that allows users to manage their contacts seamlessly.
-The app is live and can be accessed at [ContactKeeper](https://contact-keeper-8e8t.onrender.com/).
+ContactKeeper is a contact management application that allows users to manage their contacts seamlessly.

+The app is live and can be accessed at [ContactKeeper](https://contact-keeper-8e8t.onrender.com/) - redeployed on Render after Heroku closed their free tier in November 2022.

+Developed part of Brad Traversy's course - [React Front to Back](https://www.udemy.com/course/react-front-to-back-2022/)

 ## Tech Stack

 - **Backend**: Node.js, Express, JWT for authentication
 - **Frontend**: React (using Context API, Hooks, and Redux), Javascript, HTML, CSS
 - **Database**: MongoDB
-- **Deployment**: Render platform

 ## API Endpoints